Growing beet microgreens at home is very easy and requires no special conditions or grow lights.

 Currently, we are working on growing methods to reduce the number of husks that remain on the microgreens as they grow.

 Stay tuned.
-Join our update list, and we'll send you a weekly to bi-weekly e-mail with the latest posts and some tips and discounts.
+Join our update list, and we'll send you an e-mail with the latest posts and some tips and discounts.

 Subscribe to our newsletter to get updates and the best deals straight in your inbox.